For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Questions To Consider When FSBOing

-If the only reason you want to sell your home "by owner" is to save money on Realtor fees, you need to think it through and determine whether it's truly the best path.
+If you only want to sell your home "by owner" to save money on Realtor fees, you need to think it through and determine whether it's truly the best path.
 Here are some questions to consider:

 - ● Do you have plenty of time and resources to do everything listed in the article on your own?